lextiz/SolidHA/addons/ha-llm-ops/README.md

 ## Features

-- Collects incidents from Home Assistant logs and status signals
+- Collects problems from Home Assistant logs and status signals
 - Generates root cause analyses and remediation recommendations
 - Provides a built-in panel to review findings